 You’d already have some of this in your D2C dashboard.
 But in the post-launch review, you go deeper into the numbers.
 You think longer-term about what’s needed to make the store work better.

 First, you need someone to lead the post-launch review.

 This could be the same person who led the project.
-There’s some clear benefits to doing it this way.
+There’s clear benefits to this approach.
 The project leader has the deepest, broadest knowledge of the overall project.
 They can help put together a complete story of what happened.
 And they’ll clearly be keen to show what was done, how hard the team worked, and what the benefits have been.

 The only downside to the project leader doing the post-launch review thought is it’s hard for them to avoid being biased.
 They’ll want to present the project and the team in the best light.
 So, they might overemphasise the positives.
 Downplay the negatives.